onetapbeyond/fluent-r/README.md

 ## fluent-r

-The Fluent R library offers a simple solution for R analytics integration within any Java, Groovy, Scala or Clojure application.
+The fluent-r library offers a simple solution for R analytics integration within any Java, Groovy, Scala or Clojure application.
 The library exposes a simple and intuitive natural language interface called the Fluent R DSL.
 This DSL supports the declaration and execution of R analytics services offered by popular open source R integration servers, including [DeployR](http://deployr.revolutionanalytics.com) and [OpenCPU](http://opencpu.org).

-For a complete description of the Fluent R DSLs currently supported by the library see the following grammar specifications:
+For a complete description of the Fluent R DSLs currently supported by the library see the following language specifications:

 - [DeployR Fluent R DSL](dsl/deployr/README.md)
 - [OpenCPU Fluent R DSL](dsl/opencpu/README.md)

+For a discussion on building `Zero-Code R Integration APIs` that highlights the ease of potential of using the fluent-r library see the following [short guide](design/README.md).

 ### Gradle Dependency